TurBoss/blt/doc/tree.rst

   FIXME:

 *treeName* **exists** *nodeName* ?\ *varName*\ ?
-  Indicates if *nodeName* exists in the tree. *NodeNode* is a node ID or a tag (like "root") but may not reference multiple nodes.
+  Indicates if *nodeName* exists in the tree. *NodeName* is a node ID or a tag (like "root") but may not reference multiple nodes.
 If a *varName* argument is present then this command indicates if a variable *varName* exists in *nodeName*.